 Stop Solitary for Kids is a national campaign to end solitary confinement of youth in juvenile and adult facilities in the United States.
 The campaign is a joint effort by the Center for Children’s Law and Policy, the Center for Juvenile Justice Reform, the Council of Juvenile Correctional Administrators, and the Justice Policy Institute.

 There is a growing national consensus that we must eliminate solitary confinement for children, and that such a result is, in fact, possible.
 President Obama and the Department of Justice called for a ban on solitary confinement for young people.
 The federal Office of Juvenile Justice and Delinquency Prevention strongly supports efforts to end youth solitary.
 Many professional organizations including the American Academy of Adolescent and Child Psychiatry, the American Psychological Association, the National Partnership for Juvenile Services, and the American Bar Association support the end of solitary confinement for youth.
 A bi-partisan group of Senators introduced federal legislation, the Sentencing Reform and Corrections Act of 2015, which limits the use of solitary confinement for youth in federal custody to situations in which the young person poses a serious and immediate threat of physical harm, and then only for brief periods of no more than three hours.
-Several states and counties have banned solitary confinement for youth this year alone.
+This language was reintroduced in 2017 as the MERCY Act.
+Several states and counties have limited solitary confinement for youth in recent years.

 DANGERS OF SOLITARY CONFINEMENT